Ceremony, Ritual, & Rites of Passage as Tools for Transformation

 - Honoring Change is a residential 5 day-long program.

-This intensive program takes place on private land outside of Boulder, CO.
+This intensive program takes place in Glen Rose, TX (near Dallas/Ft.
+Worth).
 Our days will be spent outside learning and practicing nature-based Ceremony and Ritual techniques that can be easily applied to participants’ current therapeutic, coaching or educational practices.

 Lodging & Meals: